WChodala/whatYOUgot/README.md

-author : Wojciech Chodala
+# author : Wojciech Chodala

-functionality : directory maper
+# functionality : directory maper

-comments :
+# comments :
 Good at malware exposure - maps all sudo/super admin access files, hidden directories, and all that shenanigans in the background.
 Recommended to use with machine learning/AI to compare daily results.
 This can reduce the timeframe from breach to persistent threat actor detection.

-## Requires to be run as admin/sudo
+Requires to be run as admin/sudo, thats because of restricted files processing.